noddos/noddos/README.md

 ## Compilation
 Compilation instructions are available for Home Gateways and regular Linux systems.

-### Compilation for a Home Gateway running firmware of the [Lede project](https://lede-project.org/) for Noddos v0.4.0
+### Compilation for a Home Gateway running firmware of the [Lede project](https://lede-project.org/) for Noddos
-Noddos can be compilaed and installed on most if not all of the platforms supported by Lede 17.01.x releases.
+Noddos can be compiled and installed on most if not all of the platforms supported by Lede 17.01.x releases.
 Use these instructions to generate your own package.
 These instructions are based on the Lede 17.01.2 release.

 	mkdir -p noddosbuild/package/{noddos,libtins}
 	cd noddosbuild